Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Querying
 --------

 You can query Elasticsearch using web interfaces like :ref:`alerts`, :ref:`hunt`, and :ref:`kibana`.
-You can also query Elasticsearch using curl.
+You can also query Elasticsearch from the command line using a tool like ``curl``.
 Starting in Security Onion 2.3.60, you can also use :ref:`so-elasticsearch-query`.

 Authentication
 --------------